 The following flower remedies work on the physical level as well as the energetic level.
 Like everything, they have energy, or a vibrational frequency.
 It is believed that they have a positive impact on the aura, or energy body, because they have a high frequency that acts as a catalyst for healing.
 Repeated applications are often needed for the body and energy field to hold the introduced vibration for longer periods of time.

 Essential oils are usually made from the steam extracted volatile oils of flowers and other parts.
 When you pick up the scent of flowers in the air, that is their volatile oils escaping.
 Molecules enter the blood stream as you inhale.
 They can also be absorbed through your skin.

 Aromatherapy primarily heals on a physical level.
-Certain flowers and resins, such as frankincense and jasmine, are sometimes used as vibrational remedies for spiritual healing, energy healing, or raising the vibration of a space.
+Certain flowers and resins, such as frankincense and jasmine, are sometimes used for spiritual healing, energy healing, or raising the vibration of a space.